Will new glasses help people with cataracts see better?

 Can cataracts be reversed or prevented?

-Wearing ultraviolet (UV) protecting sunglasses could possibly help reduce the progression of cataract.
+Wearing ultraviolet (UV) protecting sunglasses could possibly help reduce the progression of cataracts.
 It is worthwhile for most people to invest in a good quality pair of sunglasses, which need not be very expensive.
 Also, a balanced diet containing a reasonable amount of antioxidant vitamins could possibly help prevent cataracts.

 Do cataracts happen to both eyes at the same time?